Posted by Kaley Torres - Contact Author

 Failed to Rip DVD Because of An I/O Device Error?
 Find the Easiest Solution Here!

 An I/O Device Error (short for Input/Output Device error) more often is an indicator of a failing hard drive or USB media, which prevents users reading or accessing files from your hard drive or removable disk.
-In the aspect of ripping DVDs, it stops DVD rippers like DVD Shrink, DVD Decrypter, AnyDVD, ImgBurn etc. reading and analyzing DVDs, with alert messages like "The request could not be performed because of an I/O device error", "overlapped I/O operation is in progress", I/O error with DVD decrypter, or I/O Error codes (error 6, error 21, error 103, error 105, error 131).
+In the aspect of ripping DVDs, it makes DVD rippers like DVD Shrink, DVD Decrypter, AnyDVD, ImgBurn etc. fail to decode a DVD, with alert messages like "The request could not be performed because of an I/O device error", "overlapped I/O operation is in progress", I/O error with DVD decrypter, or I/O Error codes (error 6, error 21, error 103, error 105, error 131).
 In this article, we are going to find out the causes of I/O device error while ripping DVD and how to fix it.

 Why I/O Device Error Happens?